Lenzie: Sport

 Lenzie Bowling Club was the first club established in the village, when in 1873 a bowling green was formed as an amenity to attract owners and tenants to the properties built in Regent Square and surrounding area - demand for property was less significant in those days prior to electricity supply and suitable drainage!
-Still in existence, and enjoying a healthy membership, the club will celebrate its 150th Anniversary in 2023, as well the Centenary of the Ladies Section and 25 years of the Junior Section.
+Still in existence, and enjoying a healthy membership, the club will celebrate its 150th anniversary in 2023, as well the Centenary of the Ladies Section and 25 years of the Junior Section.
 The Club welcomes new members aged from 10 years upwards, in a sport that provides great benefits through competitive and friendly sporting activity and healthy social interaction.
-Find out more by visiting the club's Facebook site.

 Lenzie Youth Club has catered for youth football and other activities within the village since its foundation in 1980.
 LYC football teams have won three Scottish Youth FA Cup competitions - in 1987, 1997 and 2007.
 Former players include Scotland and Aston Villa midfielder Barry Bannan and Scotland and Blackpool defender Stephen Crainey.

 Lenzie Rugby Club plays in the Scottish Regional West League Division One.
 The club is thought to have formed in 1897.

 Established in 1889, Lenzie Golf Club is situated at the east end of the Gadloch and is often flooded by the loch.

-Lenzie F.C.(formed in 1875) were a senior Scottish football club that participated in the early years of the Scottish Cup, with minor success until its last outing in the 1886–87 season, where they lost 13–0 at home to Vale of Leven.
+Lenzie F.C. (formed in 1874) was a senior Scottish football club that participated in the early years of the Scottish Cup, with minor success until its last outing in the 1886–87 season, where they lost 13–0 at home to Vale of Leven.
 In 1879, the club took part in a demonstration game at the Ulster Cricket Ground against a scratch team of local players in one of the earliest competitive football matches held in Northern Ireland.

 The nearest hockey club is Stepps H.C.
 The club competes in the second tier or the Scottish national leagues (2009/10 season) and has had a successful history.